stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 In order to at runtime specify a column name, we need a way for computing values of type `InSchema` by comparing the column names with the schema in question.
-Since we have to at runtime compare two string values for being equal, we use the `DecEq` implementation for `String` here (Idris provide `DecEq` implementations for all primitives).
+Since we have to compare two string values for being propositionally equal, we use the `DecEq` implementation for `String` here (Idris provide `DecEq` implementations for all primitives).
 We extract the column type at the same time and pair this (as a dependent pair) with